Brian Roberts (basketball)

-Brian Lloyd Roberts (born December 3, 1985) is an American former professional basketball player whomplayed five seasons in the National Basketball Association (NBA), among other leagues.
+Brian Lloyd Roberts (born December 3, 1985) is an American former professional basketball player whom played five seasons in the National Basketball Association (NBA), among other leagues.
 He played college basketball for the Dayton Flyers.
 At a height of 1.88 m tall, he played the point guard position.

 High school career

 Roberts attended St. John's Jesuit High School, in Toledo, Ohio.
 He was a three-time Associated Press All-Ohio selection (honorable mention, third team, and first team in 2004), two-time District VII Player of the Year, and two-time Toledo City League Player of the Year.
 He was also named the 2004 Ohio Division I Co-Player of the Year, after guiding St. John's to the state championship game.
 Roberts' 18 points in the finals led all scorers, as Hamilton edged St. John's 51–48.

 College career

 In his four-year college basketball career at Dayton, Roberts played in a total of 125 games, averaging 15.7 points, 3.0 rebounds, and 2.8 assists per game, while earning Atlantic 10 All-Rookie team honors, All-Atlantic 10 second team honors (twice), All-Atlantic 10 first team honors, Atlantic 10 All-Academic team honors, and NABC Division I All-District 10 first team honors.

 In 2008, Roberts was named as one of 30 nominees for the John R. Wooden Award, one of 30 nominees for the Naismith Award, and one of 16 finalists for the Bob Cousy Award.